 Butterfly and moth news, glossary, directory, virtual museum, almanac

 Garden Moths Count is an exciting nationwide online survey and anyone can take part, young or old, without needing to be experts or have special equipment.
-In addition to the Peppered Moth and Scarlet Tiger, there are 18 other moths to look out for, all easily recognized and some that can be seen during the day.
-It takes place from 20-28 June 2009 at www.mothscount.org
+There are over 18 moths to look out for, all easily recognized and some that can be seen during the day. www.mothscount.org

 NATURAL HISTORY, READING MUSEUM SERVICE